Nice to meet you.

 When I got to collaborate with G2’s IT team to document their search for the best service desk software, I took it as an opportunity to dive headfirst into a world I’d only seen from the sidelines.

 What started as a simple documentation project quickly turned into a hands-on exploration.
-I sat with my IT team, watched the pros tackle endless internal requests, and witnessed firsthand the chaos of managing workflows, approvals, and asset tracking—all while keeping the business running smoothly.
+I sat with my IT team, watched the pros tackle endless internal requests, and witnessed firsthand the chaos of managing workflows, approvals, and asset tracking.
 Naturally, I couldn’t resist getting involved myself.
 I signed up for trial after trial, tested features, and even got oddly excited about automation rules.

 My goal?
-To figure out which tools actually help support teams stay organized and efficient—and which ones feel like they were designed by someone who's never answered a support ticket.
+To figure out which tools actually help support teams stay organized and efficient and which ones feel like they were designed by someone who's never answered a support ticket.
+Using G2's extensive database of over 2 million authentic user reviews, we aimed to identify service desk solutions that stand out in the market.

 8 best service desk software I recommend